Kasonnara/TwisterCam_2/README.md

 on the right of your main screen but notice that arandr reset lxrandr configurations and vice versa.

-> If you use multiple desktop, it's a good idea to tell the game window to be displayed on all desktops to avoid miss manipulations.
+> If you use multiple desktop, it's a good idea to set the game window to be displayed on all desktops to avoid miss manipulations.

 ### Usage, Game: